redox-os/book/src/philosophy.md

 Redox intends to be free forever, because we aim to be a foundational piece in creating secure and resilient systems.

-Programs running on top of Redox don't have to be MIT X11-style licensed, just like how other OS-es doing (e.g. proprietary drivers on top of Linux).
-But all of officially-ported programs so far is only OSI-compliant software since sources have to be available for cross compilation.
+Programs running on top of Redox don't have to be MIT X11-style licensed, just like how other OSes do (e.g. proprietary programs and drivers on top of Linux).
+But all of officially ported programs so far is only OSI and GNU licensing compliant software.